-Lee, Bonfiglio, Vesely & Associates provide effective treatments for bleeding gums in Annapolis MD.
-There is a wide spectrum of periodontal disease, ranging from gingivitis (inflammation of the gums) to periodontitis (disease of the gum, bone and other support structures of the tooth).
+Lee, Bonfiglio, Vesely and Associates provide effective treatments for bleeding gums in Annapolis MD.
+There is a wide spectrum of periodontal disease.
+It can range from gingivitis (inflammation of the gums) to periodontitis (disease of the gum, bone and other support structures of the tooth).
 Bleeding gums is one of the most common signs of developing gum disease.

-Getting treatment for gingivitis early is important to avoid serious problems associated with periodontitis.
-Tooth decay and tooth loss are two of the symptoms associated with advanced periodontitis.
+Getting treatment for gingivitis early is essential to avoid serious problems associated with periodontitis.
+Tooth decay and tooth loss are two of the symptoms associated with advanced gum disease.

 Gum disease is progressive and often considered a “silent disease”.
-This is because so many patients do not realize they have a problem until they come in for dental care or begin experiencing the complex symptoms associated with advanced disease.
+So many patients do not realize they have a problem until they come in for dental care or experience complex symptoms of advanced disease.
 Symptoms may include loose teeth, receding gums, and changes in the fit of your bite.

 Recognizing the stages and common signs of gum disease can help you get early treatment and avoid permanent damage to your gums and teeth.